MyticMoon/learn_meteor/DIARY.md

 Upload to S3 makes it way easier to manage asset files and really cheap solution.
 Outstanding to to for image upload:
     - Test image remove (done)
-    - Set S3 bucket in a way that it will remove images in tmp folder after 3 days
+    - Set S3 bucket in a way that it will remove images in tmp folder after 3 days (done)
-    - Fine tuning in image upload
+    - Fine tuning in image upload (done)

 Future to-do list:
     - Next thing to tackle: